MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 The `az` command is the root command of the Azure CLI.
 What follows `az` is one or more specific commands, such as `login`.
 See the [az login](/cli/azure/authenticate-azure-cli) command reference.

-The Azure CLI normally maintains your sign in across sessions, but it's a good practice to run `az login` whenever you open a new terminal or command prompt.
+The Azure CLI normally maintains your sign-in across sessions, but it's a good practice to run `az login` whenever you open a new terminal or command prompt.

 ## Configure authentication